JxSrcInc/java-oauth2/Readme.md

     It must also match oauth2.keystoreAlias and oauth2.certificateAlias

-5. oauth.client.jwt.scope: It is the value scope used in both client request token and Authorization server returned access token.
+3. oauth.client.jwt.scope: It is the value scope used in both client request token and Authorization server returned access token.
 It is a string but cannot contain space.
 Its usage needs more understand.
 It is used by ClientJwtGenerateUrl in client.jwt package.
 It must be specified in

     * client's application.properties

     * Match the scopes value specified in Spring security inMemory configuration.
 See AuthorizationServerConfiguration.configure() method in AuthorizationServer.

-6. oauth.web.gateway: url for remote client request JWT generator.
+4. oauth.web.gateway: url for remote client request JWT generator.
 It is needed only if client gets its request JWT token from remote.
 It must be specified in

     * client's application.properties

-7. Spring security role specified as authorities in inMemory configuration. - not used now and should modify the application to use it.
+5. Spring security role specified as authorities in inMemory configuration. - not used now and should modify the application to use it.

+All required parameters of Client, Auth Server and Resource Server are specified in their application.properties files.

 ## Port